Ozone Garden

 In a Nutshell

-Ozone gardens are comprised of ozone sensitive plants such as the common milkweed or snap beans.
+Ozone gardens are comprised of ozone sensitive plants such as common milkweed or snap beans.
 During the growing season, these plants will show obvious signs of damage from elevated levels of ozone.
-High concentrations of ozone are toxic to animal and plant life especially on very hot days.
-Building an ozone garden provides a clear demonstration of negative impacts of ozone.
+High concentrations of ozone are toxic to animal and plant life, especially on very hot days.
+Building an ozone garden provides a clear demonstration of the negative impacts of ozone.
 There are also websites for you to post pictures and information about your garden, thus contributing to scientific research.

 Practical Solution